The Kingdom of Jaffna

 The Royal Palaces had beautifully decorated Banqueting Halls large enough to entertain more than thousands guests.
 The Arya Cakravartti, Kings of Jaffna, were known for their generous hospitality.
 The guests were entertained according to their inclinations; food and drink were served to every guests.
 In the royal palaces and royal households, although the general diet consisted of rice, vegetables, pickles, curds, milk, ghee and fruits.
 According to C. S. Navaratnam (Tamils and Ceylon), vegetable oils like "Gingili" and "Mi" (Native Olive) were extensively used for the culinary purposes.
 The oil of the "Margosa" was used for the lighting of lamps.
-Brahmins and the upper classes were mostly vegetarians.
-The banquet dinners for royalty, nobility and upper classes were served in golden vessels in a lavish style.
-The Classical Music, Nadagam (Drama), Traditional dance, Tamil literature, Poetry and also other Cultural events in history have taken place within the walls of the Royal Palace.
+Brahmins and the Upper Classes were mostly vegetarians.
+The banquet dinners for Royalty, Nobility and Upper Classes were served in golden vessels in a lavish style.
+The Classical Music, Drama (Nadagam), Traditional dance, Tamil literature, Poetry and also other Cultural events in history have taken place within the walls of the Royal Palace.

 Four Hindu Temples Were Built In The Four Directions

-Cinkai Ariyan Cekaracacekaran ordered his Chief Minister Puvanekavaku, a learned and eminent Brahmin from Madurai to build Hindu Temples in the four directions around the city for divine protection.
-The Hindu Temples were erected beside the four main gateways of the Nallur Rajadhani, Veyilukantha Pillaiyar Kovil on the east, Veeramakali Amman Kovil on the west, Kailaya Vinayagar Kovil on the south and Sattanathar Kovil, Thaiyalnayaki Amman Kovil and Salai Vinayagar Kovil on the north.
+Cinkai Ariyan Cekaracacekaran ordered his Chief Minister Puvanekavaku, to build Hindu Temples in the four directions around the city for divine protection.
+The Hindu Temples were erected beside the four main gateways of the Nallur Rajadhani, Veyilukantha Pillaiyar Kovil on the East, Veeramakali Amman Kovil on the West, Kailaya Vinayagar Kovil on the South and Sattanathar Kovil, Thaiyalnayaki Amman Kovil and Salai Vinayagar Kovil on the North.